estellenassar/estellenassar/README.md

 - Hi, I’m @estellenassar 👋
 - I’m interested in applying machine learning on data to make an impact in the field of healthcare
+- I also love sports, especially football and basketball ⚽️ 🏀
 - I’m currently working on predicting the NBA MVP, check it out on my [Kaggle](https://www.kaggle.com/code/estellenassar/nba-mvp-prediction)

 <!---